monitoringartist/grafana-zenoss-annotations/README.md

 # Grafana support

 We are happy to help you with any your Grafana issues.
-Please contact us info@monitoringartist.com and ask for our profession consulting service.
+Please contact us info@monitoringartist.com and ask for our professional consulting services.

 # Author